 Here are some options to get you started in planning your Aberdeen day trip:

 If you are traveling with younger children, you may want to make a trip over to The Den and the Glen for a morning or afternoon of fun.
 It is a child-friendly park with indoor soft play areas and outdoor gardens that have been decorated with fairytale and nursery rhyme characters.
 A popular spot for local families.
 There is a cafe located within the park.

 The park is located about 20 minutes by car from the city center.

 Aberdeen is a great base for castle hunters in Scotland as there are loads of castles in Aberdeenshire and it is home to some of the most famous castles in Scotland.
 Some are privately owned and not open to the public, but many of the castles can be visited.
 You’ll find a bit of everything from grand residences to ruined rock piles, and everything in between.

 Many of the most popular castles in this area are owned by the National Trust of Scotland.
-If you plan to visit several National Trust properties while in Scotland (includes over 60 historical sites in Scotland) you may want to take a look at the National Trust for Scotland Discover Ticket which gives you free entry to the National Trust sites.
+If you plan to visit several National Trust properties while in Scotland (includes over 60 historical sites in Scotland) you may want to take a look at the Scottish Heritage Pass (valid for travel between April to October) which gives you free entry to a number of National Trust and Historic Scotland sites.

 There are dozens of castles you could visit on a day trip from Aberdeen, but here are some of our favorites:

 - Balmoral Castle – This castle was built by Queen Victoria and Prince Albert.
 It was completed in 1856 and has been the private Highland residence of the British Royal Family ever since.
 Although only a small section of the castle is open to visitors (the ballroom), the extensive gardens are fully open and there is an excellent audioguide that accompanies the visit here.
 If you don’t have a car, you can also join a guided tour from Aberdeen.
 Open to visitors during part of the Spring and Summer.